chorsington/dev-doc/README.md

 - `git clone https://github.com/altercation/vim-colors-solarized.git`
 - `git clone https://github.com/morhetz/gruvbox.git`

+Each *.vim* file should be placed in the `~/.vim/colors/` directory.

-Some of the colors can be installedas Plugins
+Some of the colors can be installed as Plugins

 ```
 Plugin 'morhetz/gruvbox'